 Also known as latent defects insurance, structural warranty insurance is a type of policy that covers defects in new buildings for a set period following completion, usually 10 or 12 years.

 Policies are generally purchased by developers before any building work starts, but the point of the cover is to protect the homeowner from structural defects or damage that happens within the protected time period.
 And because it’s there to benefit the owner of a specific property, it transfers automatically from owner to owner within the 10 or 12 year term.

-A structural defect is a fault in a new building that could be caused by design failures, poor workmanship or low-quality materials during the build phase, which may only become apparent several months or even years after the completion date.
-Structural defects cause physical damage to a property and can include problems with the load-bearing foundations or walls, structural cracks, roof coverings or other major issues.
+A structural defect is a fault in a new building that could be caused by design failures, poor workmanship, or low-quality materials during the build phase, which may only become apparent several months or even years after the completion date.
+Structural defects cause physical damage to a property and can include problems with the load-bearing foundations or walls, structural cracks, roof coverings, or other major issues.

 Fixing structural defects can be highly expensive.
-And with a relatively high number of defects reported, it’s important that property developers, builders and self-builders take out protection.
+And with a relatively high number of defects reported, it’s important that property developers, builders, and self-builders take out protection.
 That’s where a structural defects warranty can help.

-Yes, in essence, it is, specifically tailored to covering structural damage as a result of an inherent or latent defect for a property.
+Yes, in essence it is specifically tailored to covering structural damage as a result of an inherent or latent defect for a property.

-Typically, a policy can also cover an initial two years of defects insurance, and building control services.
-On top of that, structural damage insurance can be extended to cover non-structural aspects of a new build, such as component failure, mechanical and electrical services, business interruption or loss of deposits should the contractor become insolvent during the build stage.
+Typically, a policy can also cover an initial two years of defects insurance and building control services.
+On top of that, structural damage insurance can be extended to cover non-structural aspects of a new build, such as component failure, mechanical and electrical services, and business interruption or loss of deposits should the contractor become insolvent during the build stage.